 Investments in CDO Servicing Rights - In February 2011, Newcastle, through one of its subsidiaries, purchased the management rights with respect to certain C-BASS Investment Management LLC ("C-BASS") CDOs for \$2.2 million pursuant to a bankruptcy proceeding.
 Newcastle initially recorded the cost of acquiring the collateral management rights as a servicing asset and subsequently amortizes this asset in proportion to, and over the period of, estimated net servicing income.
 Servicing assets are assessed for impairment on a quarterly basis, with impairment recognized as a valuation allowance.
 Key economic assumptions used in measuring any potential impairment of the servicing assets include the prepayment speeds of the underlying loans, default rates, loss severities and discount rates.
-During the three and six months ended June 30, 2016, Newcastle recorded \$0.1 million and \$0.2 million, respectively, of servicing rights amortization and no servicing rights impairment.
-As of June 30, 2016 and December 31, 2015, Newcastle's servicing assets had a carrying value of \$0.5 million and \$0.7 million, respectively, recorded in receivables and other assets.
+During the three and nine months ended September 30, 2016, Newcastle recorded \$0.1 million and \$0.3 million, respectively, of servicing rights amortization and no servicing rights impairment.
+During the three and nine months ended September 30, 2015, Newcastle recorded \$0.1 million and \$0.3 million, respectively, of servicing rights amortization and no servicing rights impairment.
+As of September 30, 2016 and December 31, 2015, Newcastle's servicing assets had a carrying value of \$0.4 million and \$0.7 million, respectively, recorded in receivables and other assets.

 Variable Interest Entities ("VIEs") - Newcastle's subprime securitizations (see Note 6), CDO V, and CDO VI are considered VIEs, but Newcastle does not control the decisions that most significantly impact their economic performance and no longer receives a significant portion of their returns.
-Newcastle deconsolidated CDO V as of June 17, 2011 as a result of an event of default which allowed Newcastle to be removed as collateral manager and prevents purchasing and selling of certain collateral within CDO V.
+Newcastle deconsolidated CDO V as of June 17, 2011 as a result of an event of default which allowed Newcastle to be removed as collateral manager and prevents purchasing and selling of certain collateral within CDO V. In August 2016, Newcastle settled on a trade to sell \$14.8 million face amount of two CDO V securities for total proceeds of\$9.9 million (see Note 5).
+As a result of this trade, Newcastle no longer has a variable or economic interest in CDO V.

 In March 2016, Newcastle sold to third parties \$11.0 million face amount of NCT 2013-VI Class I-MM-2 at a price of 93.0% of par.
 This tranche was previously held by Newcastle since issuance and was eliminated in consolidation.
 By selling this tranche, Newcastle was no longer deemed the primary beneficiary of CDO VI.
 As a result of this sale, Newcastle deconsolidated CDO VI from its Consolidated Balance Sheet, which included \$43.9 million carrying value of real estate securities available-for-sale,\$93.1 million of CDO bonds payable, and \$12.4 million of other bonds payable.
 In addition, Newcastle reclassified \$20.7 million of related other comprehensive income into earnings, and recognized a total gain of approximately \$82.1 million as a result of deconsolidating CDO VI.
+As a result of this transaction, Newcastle no longer has a variable interest in CDO VI.
 Newcastle continues to receive servicing fees as collateral manager, which are not considered variable interests in CDO VI.